Examples Outline

 Randomization

-This example illustrates three ways to customize how subjects are assigned to treatment arms in East Horizon: using a uniform distribution, using thesample() function, and using the
+This example illustrates four ways to customize how subjects are assigned to treatment arms in East Horizon: using a uniform distribution, using thesample() function, using the

 example.